 A total of 98 children were enrolled in FAMIS Select in August 2005, the first month of the program.
 Enrollment reached a high of 480 children in March 2009.
 Figures 2 and 3 show the trend in FAMIS and FAMIS Select enrollment over the past two reporting years.
-Although FAMIS enrollment has steadily increased during this time, enrollment in FAMIS Select continued to decline.
-As of December 2020, only 60 children were enrolled in FAMIS Select statewide.
+Although FAMIS enrollment has steadily increased during this time, enrollment in FAMIS Select has plateaued, with occasional fluctuations but remaining in the range of 50-60 children enrolled.
+As of June 2021, 57 children were enrolled in FAMIS Select statewide.